OriHoward/oop-ex5/README.md

 ## How to Run the Code:

 The command below executes the simulator.
-`stage number` should be replaced with a number between 0 and 15.
+The `stage number` should be replaced with a number between 0 and 15.

 On one shell execute:
 ```shell